ssbc/patchwork/README.md

 - [x] Preserve scroll on back button
 - [x] Treat the different "views" more like tabs.
 They preserve their state when switched between [scroll position, forms].
 - [x] Show digs on posts in a nicer way (make it clear that you've dug something)
+- [ ] Reload should remember current page
 - [ ] Hovering "+1" like values and "x other people" messages should show who
 - [ ] Improve UI on profiles
   - [ ] Move contacts to sidebar